Limits on WIMP dark matter with NaI(Tl) crystals in three years of COSINE-100 data

-The excess events from the DAMA/LIBRA signal were evaluated by comparing DAMA's observed modulation amplitude ($A_\text{DAMA}$) with the exclusion limit on the total expected signal rate ($R_\text{COSINE}$) from this analysis as a model-independent comparison, following the approach suggested by the COSINUS experiment~\cite{cosinus_mod}.
-The values of ($R_\text{COSINE}$) and ($A_\text{DAMA}$) are compared across the energy ranges of [1--3], [1--6], and [2--6]\,keV.
+The excess events in the DAMA/LIBRA signal were evaluated by directly comparing the observed modulation amplitude ($A_\text{DAMA}$) with the total event rate limit ($R_\text{COSINE}$) from this analysis.
+While the calculation of $R_\text{COSINE}$ assumes a WIMP mass of 11.5\,GeV/$c^2$, the comparison itself is considered model-insensitive, as it contrasts two measured quantities with minimal reliance on specific model assumptions.
+This approach follows the method proposed by the COSINUS experiment~\cite{cosinus_mod}.
+The values of $R_\text{COSINE}$ and $A_\text{DAMA}$ are compared across the energy ranges of [1--3], [1--6], and [2--6]\,keV.
 The $R_\text{COSINE}$ values for a $m_{\chi}$=11.5\,GeV/$c^2$ WIMP at the 90\% C.L. were calculated to be (0.0048, 0.0020, 0.0006) in three energy ranges, while DAMA's modulation amplitudes are (0.019~$\pm$~0.002, 0.010~$\pm$~0.001, 0.0096~$\pm$~0.0007).
 Additionally, we performed this comparison across the entire WIMP mass range from 7 to 1000\,GeV/$c^2$, observing consistent rates, with the maximum rate being (0.0067, 0.0031, 0.0009) at $m_{\chi}$=18.8\,GeV/$c^2$.
 The expected WIMP signal rates are generally about 10\% of DAMA’s modulation amplitude and reach about 30\% at maximum, making them significantly lower than the $A_\text{DAMA}$ values across all three energy ranges.
 This suggests that the annual modulation signals observed by DAMA are unlikely to arise from WIMP interactions.